paul-franke/grpc_webapi/README.md

 - Status queries for the session

 ### gRPC functionality
-gRPC is in charge of the internal communication.
 - Communicate with "internal" processes hosting the sessions.

 ## Testing the microservice